RobokopU24/ORION/README.md

 ```

 To build a graph alter the graph-spec.yml file in your DATA_SERVICES_GRAPHS directory.
-The name of this file can be specified using DATA_SERVICES_GRAPH_SPEC.
+The name of this file can be specified using the environment variable DATA_SERVICES_GRAPH_SPEC.
 It will look something like this:
 ```
 graphs: